badamsvt/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 By conducting seasonal analyses of energy use versus year-long analyses, we can see the distribution of energy uses clearly.
 Such as the one seen in the chart, by doing seasonal analyses, we can understand the trends of gas usage vs electricity usage that is different for different periods of time.
 I would define the seasonal boundaries as winter and summer, in which winter is the time where gas usage is higher than electricity usage and summer is the time where electricity usage is higher than gas usage.

+Answer is spot on.

 #### Q6: Explain your choice of formula for "avgkbtu".

 First, I grabbed the total number of customers for electricity and gas for a specific ZIP code.
 Then I took the maximum number between the two.
 The reason why I did this is because some customers would only have electricity and others only gas, and to be more conservative I took the maximum.
 I then divided the total kBTU of the zipcode with the number of customers.
 Because the number of customers is a cumulative value throughout the year, the division will result in the average annual energy consumption per month.
 Therefore, I had to multiply it by 12 to obtain the annual value.

+Your logic for identifying the number of customers is consistent with what Derek said in class.
+It is fair to assume that the majority of customers have both electricity and gas.

 #### Q7 Paste a publicly viewable link to your Slides.